ieeeupsb/workshop_ESP8266/content/helloworld.md

 Finally to make the blinking noticeable we've introduced a delay to make the code wait.

+Don't disconnect the LED just yet!
 Now you're ready to get into the cool stuff!

 [Next](./ex1.md)